ibm-cloud-docs/Cloudant/api/active_tasks.md

 phase | Reports the stage of compaction. total_changes | Number of documents in the database.

-In the `phase` field, the value indicates the stage that compaction reached:
+In the `phase` field, the value indicates the stage that was reached by compaction:

 -   `ids`: Document compaction is in progress.
 -   `views`: View compaction is in progress.